Go Big or Go Home: Plot

 Ann finds she enjoys her date with Chris.
 When she asks why he is always so positive, he explains he was expected to die as a baby due to a blood disorder, so he now feels fortunate to be alive every day.
 Leslie crashes the date to help Ann persuade Chris to increase the parks budget, but to her surprise, Ben also arrives, having predicted Leslie's plan.
 The four end up taking their date to a gay bar called The Bulge, where Chris tells Leslie he will consider increasing the parks budget.
 Leslie excitedly declares "mission accomplished", accidentally giving away her scheme and prompting Chris to leave, hurt that Ann had an ulterior motive for the date.
 Later, however, Ann apologizes to Chris and asks for another date, to which he happily agrees.

-Meanwhile, April (Aubrey Plaza) shows up to work after having disappeared three months earlier.
+Meanwhile, April shows up to work after having disappeared three months earlier.
 Andy still has a crush on April, who previously liked Andy until she learned Ann had kissed him.
-Andy had been leaving messages for April ever since, but she did not return them because she was in Venezuela, where she met her new boyfriend, the handsome Eduardo (Carlo Mendez).
+Andy had been leaving messages for April ever since, but she did not return them because she was in Venezuela, where she met her new boyfriend, the handsome Eduardo.
 A discouraged Andy seeks advice from Leslie, who encourages him not to give up and to "go big or go home".
 Inspired by her own advice, Leslie proposes restoring the parks department with a Harvest Festival, which was once a Pawnee tradition until eliminated by budget cuts.
 Leslie and the other parks employees agree that if it is not a success, the parks department will shut down.
 Impressed by their enthusiasm, Chris and Ben agree to the idea.

 Production

 "Go Big or Go Home", the third season premiere, was written by Alan Yang and directed by Dean Holland.
-It was the first to feature Adam Scott, Rob Lowe, Jim O'Heir and Retta as regular cast members rather than guest stars.
+It was the first to feature Adam Scott, Rob Lowe, Jim O'Heir, and Retta as regular cast members rather than guest stars.
 Frequent guest performers Jama Williamson and Natalie Morales also reprised their roles.
 The episode was originally expected to debut in September 2010 and, due to Amy Poehler's pregnancy, the Parks and Recreation producers decided to write and film the first six episodes of the season early so it could meet that air date.
 However, to accommodate their new comedy series Outsourced, NBC opted not to put Parks and Recreation on the fall schedule, and instead delayed the third season premiere to a mid-season date of January 20, 2011.
 Due to the delay, "Go Big or Go Home" is set in the fall, when it was supposed to air, rather than the winter when it was actually broadcast.
 NBC chief executive officer Jeff Gaspin said this move was not a reflection on Parks and Recreation, and suggested the extended hiatus would not only have no negative effect on the show, but could actually build anticipation for its return.